mpavlou/samplesizedev/README.md

 <!-- badges: start -->
 <!-- badges: end -->

+This package relates to the article

+#### "An evaluation of sample size requirements for developing risk prediction models with binary outcomes"
+published in the BMC Medical Research Methodology https://doi.org/10.1186/s12874-024-02268-5

 The package samplesizedev performs unbiased sample size calculations (using simulation) for the development of risk models for binary outcomes.
 It requires information on the anticipated values of the: